sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The features that are not part of SONiC image would not have service files in the image and hence not in the switch too.
 The service files and an entry in FEATURE table are ***required*** to enable a feature run in a switch.

    There are multiple ways of accomplishing this requirement.
 This proposal would include a CLI command for a feature with simple requirements only.
-This command would accept the features, this feature depends on and create the required .service & bash scripts.
+This command would accept list of other features, this feature depends on and create the required .service & bash scripts.

 * Reboot support